ITIL and Kanban are two different management tools with diverse backgrounds and roots.

 Twenty-six methods are listed under ITIL 2011.
 Since 2013 ITIL has been owned by AXELOS, a joint venture between Capita and the United Kingdom cabinet office.

 Primarily it is a method of managing inventory and work in process.
 However, the concept of Kanban is not restricted to manufacturing on the shop floor alone.
-Just like a physical product, a project, or ideas for improvement moves from one stage to the other stage.
+Just like a physical product, a project or ideas for improvement move from one stage to the other stage.

 Implementation of Kanban can be described in the following manner: